AlexsLemonade/refinebio-examples/pathway-analysis/README.md

 Note that working with R Notebooks requires certain R packages, but RStudio should prompt you to download them the first time you open one.
 This will allow you to modify and run the R code chunks.
 Chunks that have already been included in an example can be run by clicking the green play button in the top right corner of the chunk or by using **Ctrl + Shift + Enter** (**Cmd + Shift + Enter** on a Mac).
-See [this guide using to R Notebooks](https://bookdown.org/yihui/rmarkdown/notebook.html#using-notebooks) for information about inserting and executing code chunks.
+See [this guide using to R Notebooks](https://bookdown.org/yihui/rmarkdown/notebook.html#using-notebooks) for more information about inserting and executing code chunks.

 ## What is pathway analysis?